-5.5 CONCLUSIONS FOR SULPHUR DIOXIDE CONCENTRATIONS IN THE MAGHERAFELT DISTRICT COUNCIL AREA
+5.5 CONCLUSIONS FOR SULPHUR DIOXIDE CONCENTRATIONS IN THE MOYLE DISTRICT COUNCIL AREA

-There were no sources predicted to cause exceedances of the sulphur dioxide objective in the region.
-It is therefore concluded that there is no need to proceed to a Stage 3 Review and Assessment.
+There were no predicted exceedences of the Strategy objectives in the Moyle District Council region and it is concluded that the National Strategy targets for sulphur dioxide will be achieved by the due dates in 2004 and 2005.
+There is no need to proceed to a Stage 3 Review and Assessment for this pollutant.